Stan Musial

 Over the next decade, Musial won four more batting crowns, and variously led the NL multiple times in runs, doubles, slugging percentage, total bases, and games played, as well as posting seasonal leads in hits, triples, RBIs, and walks.
-He batted well over .300 every single year, and was fearsome enough at the plate to lead the NL in intentional walks in five of the 10 seasons through 1958.
+He batted well over .300 every single year, and was fearsome enough at the plate to lead the NL in intentional walks in five of 10 seasons beginning in 1949 through 1958.
 After struggling offensively in 1959, Musial used a personal trainer to help maintain his productivity until he retired in 1963.

 Over the course of his career, Musial batted .331 and set National League (NL) records for career hits (3,630) (1,815 each at home and on the road), runs batted in (1,951), games played (3,026), at bats (10,972), runs scored (1,949) and doubles (725).
 His 475 career home runs then ranked second in NL history, behind only Mel Ott's total of 511.
-A seven-time batting champion, he was named the National League's (NL) Most Valuable Player (MVP) three times and was a member of three World Series championship teams.
+A seven-time batting champion, he was named the NL Most Valuable Player (MVP) three times and was a member of three World Series championship teams.
 At the time of his retirement, he held or shared 17 major league records and 29 National League records.
 He also shares the major league record for the most All-Star Games played (24) with Hank Aaron and Willie Mays.
 (Note: Major League Baseball held two All-Star Games for the years from 1959 to 1962.)

 In addition to overseeing personal businesses during and after his playing career, Musial served as the Cardinals' general manager in 1967.
 The team won the pennant and the 1967 World Series, and Musial then resigned his position.
 Musial was selected for the Major League Baseball All-Century Team in 1999.
 In February 2011, President Barack Obama presented Musial with the Presidential Medal of Freedom, the highest civilian award that can be bestowed on a person by the United States government.